FUNDING OPTIONS FOR PREPLANNING

 CODE REQUIREMENTS FOR PREPLANNING

-The 2003 International Fire Code (which has the same requirement in the 2006 Code) has the following requirement in it under Chapter 14, “Fire Safety During Construction and Demolition” which applies to structures in the course of construction, alteration, or demolition:
+The 2003, 2006, and 2009 International Fire Codes (which has the same requirement in the 2006 Code) have the following requirement in it under Chapter 14, “Fire Safety During Construction and Demolition” which applies to structures in the course of construction, alteration, or demolition.
+These sections were moved to Chapter 33 in the 2012 International Fire Code in sections 3308.1 and 3308.2.

 1408.1 Program Superintendent.
 The owner shall designate a person to be the Fire Prevention Program Superintendent who shall be responsible for the fire prevention program and ensure that it is carried out through completion of the project.
 The fire prevention program superintendent shall have the authority to enforce the provisions of this chapter and other provisions as necessary to secure the intent of this chapter…